gsig/temporal-fields/README.md

 * This code implements a "Asynchronous Temporal Fields for Action Recognition" in Torch
 * This code extends the framework from github.com/gsig/charades-algorithms

+*Update 8/11/17: Bugfixes added.
+Please download pretrained models again, and start models from scratch.*

-Details of the algorith can be found in:
+Details of the algorithm can be found in:
 ```
 @inproceedings{sigurdsson2017asynchronous,
 author = {Gunnar A. Sigurdsson and Santosh Divvala and Ali Farhadi and Abhinav Gupta},